Our aircraft's name is Pine and is a Cessna 172 from 1958.

 The Cessna 172 model

 The Cessna 172 was first flown in 1955, and it's the most produced aircraft of all time.
 The aircraft holds the world record for the longest flight endurance, having stayed in the air for 64 consecutive days.
-The aircraft is a fantastic aerial surveillance platform, offering excellent visibility through it's large windows, a good fuel economy, and is capable of flying low and slow with ease.
+The aircraft is a fantastic aerial surveillance platform, offering excellent visibility through it's large windows, it has a good fuel economy, and is capable of flying low and slow with ease.

-From the US to Africa
+From the USA to Europe

 The aircraft was purchased in Phoenix, Arizona, where it had been for a few years, having previously been based in California.
 After buying the aircraft, the aircraft was flown to Florida to be dismantled and placed in a maritime shipping container to be transported to Europe.